alf808/project4-portfolio-optimization/README.md

 ![image](documents/pizza/forcedSynchronous.png)

-2. download timeline here for further analysis of results above: (documents/pizza/TimelineRawData-pizzaNonOptimized.json.zip)
+2. Most the errors or warnings are of "Forced Synchronous Layout".
+Download timeline here for further analysis of results above: (documents/pizza/TimelineRawData-pizzaNonOptimized.json.zip)

-### FIRST STAGE OPTIMIZATION:
+### OPTIMIZATION STEPS:

 1. I optimized all the assets CSS, JS, HTML, and image files using Gulp.
 After optimization of some assets, mobile score is 91/1
 00 and desktop 93/100 (http://linguist.us/p4_1_optimized/pizza/).